 Para-archives is an initiative aiming to regenerate curiosity, criticality, and creativity in the way we reflect on the surrounding world today, in the times of information overflow.
-Conceptually, the project concentrates on informal accounts, dillegently pursued idiosyncratic collections, and poetic inventories of various excerpts from (the peripheries) of human and other-than-human lives, territories, and temporalities.
+Conceptually, the project concentrates on informal accounts, dillegently pursued idiosyncratic collections, and poetic inventories of various excerpts from human and other-than-human lives, territories, and temporalities.

 Practically, Para-archives is an independent art/research publication, repository, and curatorial initiative.